Force, metric, or mass: Disambiguating causes of uniform gravity: Results

-Second, let us consider uniform gravity in GR, which is indistinguishable from a uniform frame acceleration according to the equivalence principle.
-In this case, $E_0=0$, $m=m_0$, and the spacetime is trivial.
-Nonzero components of the Christoffel symbol are $\Gamma^{t}_{tz}=U'/U, \Gamma^{z}_{zz}=V'/V$, and $\Gamma^{z}_{tt}=UU'/V^2$, where the prime denotes the derivative with respect to $z$.
-Components of the Riemann curvature tensor are either zero or proportional to $R^{t}_{zzt}=U''/U-U'V'/(UV)$.
-For uniform gravity, the spacetime is Ricci flat, for which $V\propto U'$.
+Second, let us set $A_t=0$ and $m=m_0$, and consider what metric corresponds to uniform gravity in GR, which is indistinguishable from a uniform frame acceleration according to the equivalence principle.
+The only nonzero Christoffel symbols are $\Gamma^{t}_{tz}=U'/U$, $\Gamma^{z}_{zz}=V'/V$, and $\Gamma^{z}_{tt}=UU'/V^2$, where primes denote derivatives with respect to $z$.
+Then, components of the Riemann curvature tensor are either zero or proportional to $R^{t}_{\phantom{t}zzt}=(V/U)(U'/V)'$.
+The nonzero elements of the Ricci tensor are therefore

+and the Ricci scalar is $R=(2/UV)(U'/V)'$.
+For uniform gravity, the spacetime is flat, which occurs if the metric satisfies condition (i) $ U' \propto V$.
 As is well noted by Rohrlich \cite{Rohrlich63}, this condition does not uniquely determine the metric.

-The metric can nevertheless be fixed by imposing coordinate conditions.
-A unique metric exist, which satisfies both conditions (i) the trajectory of a prototypical test particle with $z_1=0$ and $\gamma_1=\gamma_0$ is hyperbolic, and (ii) the metric asymptotes to $U\simeq 1-a_G^0 z$ and $V\simeq 1$ when $z\rightarrow 0$.
-Here, $a_G^0$ is the uniform frame acceleration, and I have used the sign convention that the gravitational potential is lower for larger $z$.
-This unique metric is
+The metric can nevertheless be fixed by demanding that (ii) the trajectory of particle ``0 '' is hyperbolic, and (iii) the metric asymptotes to the Newtonian limit $U\simeq 1-a_G^0 (z-z_0)$ and $V\simeq 1$ when $z\rightarrow z_0$.
+Here, $a_G^0>0$ is the uniform frame acceleration, and the sign convention is such that the gravitational potential is lower for larger $z$.
+The unique metric satisfying these conditions is given by (see Methods\ref{sec:metric} for a derivation)